la-cc/helm-dependencies-update-helper-script-native/README.md

-# Helm Dependencies Update Helper (Script) - WIP!!!
+# Helm Dependencies Update Helper (Script)

 This is a script to help you to update your helm dependencies in your helm charts.
 It will create a PR with the changes if you want to.
 But

 Why I build this tool?
 We have a lot of helm charts and we want to update the dependencies in all of them.
 The resources from helm-charts will be deployed over argocd, so the helm chart will no be installed on the cluster itself.
 Because of that you cant use tools like [renovate](https://github.com/renovatebot/helm-charts) or [dependabot](https://github.com/dependabot) running in the cluster.
 Since recently you can use renovate to update helm-values and maybe you like to use this tool instead of this script.

 You can use this tool in your CI/CD pipeline or locally.
-The whole description about the script can be found on TBD.

 ## Requirements